Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: Proximal Methods for Updating

 \subsection{The Alternating Direction Method of Multipliers}

-We conclude by proposing a third algorithm for minimization of \eqref{eq: prox fxn} based on the \emph{alternating direction method of multipliers} (ADMM) for minimizing separable functions under linear coupling constraints.
-The ADMM solves problems of the form
+We conclude by proposing a third algorithm for minimization of \eqref{eq: prox fxn} based on the \emph{alternating direction method of multipliers} (ADMM).
+The ADMM is designed to minimize separable objective functions under linear coupling constraints, i.e., problems of the form